lustefaniak/akka-viz/README.md

 * display messages in realtime (with contents) for selected actors
 * filter messages by class
 * delay processing of messages
+* display information about exceptions in actors and used supervisor strategies

 ## Running